 25. 27% of US male internet users use Tumblr.

-According to a survey from January of this year, 27% of canvassed male internet users from the US stated that they are using, or have used Tumblr.
+According to a survey from January of 2019, 27% of canvassed male internet users from the US stated that they are using, or have used Tumblr.

 26. 14% of US female internet users in the US use Tumblr.